JOQL

 "name": true, // returns the project.name

-// will include tickets (joined entity), with the following property for each item
+// will include tickets (joined entity), with the following properties for each item

 tickets: {

-// cid, ctime, mid, mtime (starts with _ because not a direct property, group of properties)
+// cid, ctime, mid, mtime (starts with _ because it is not a direct property, but a group of properties)

 _timestamps: true,

-// default to give only "label.name" in this case. can do {timestamp: true, color: true}
+// defaults to only "label.name" in this case. can also do {timestamp: true, color: true}

 labels: true,